-Service category Description Net Cost Actual Net Cost Budget Difference \$'000 Strategy and Performance develop and deliver the annual planning cycle for the Council Plan and Budget manage Council's reporting system and conduct performance reporting for the Quarterly Performance Report and the Annual Report provide external grant application support for significant project funding opportunities develop high quality partnerships with public and private sector organisations develop the business planning structure and templates and assist departments across Council to complete their Strategic Business Plans coordinate the submission and approval process for new budget requests for priority projects, new expenditure, capital works (new and upgrade). identify and incubate a pipeline of innovation opportunities develop and manage customer research activities including surveys, interviews and feedback via digital channels. \$1,842 \$1,730 \$112
+Net Cost Actual Net Cost Budget Difference 5'000 ervice category Description Service categor 61,842 6 1,730 6112 manage Council's reporting system and conduct performance reporting for the Quarterly Performance Report and the Annual Report provide external grant application support for significant project funding opportunities develop high quality partnerships with public and private sector organisations develop the business planning structure and templates and assist departments across Council to complete their Strategic Business Plans coordinate the submission and approval process for new budget requests for priority projects, new expenditure, capital works (new and upgrade). identify and incubate a pipeline of innovation opportunities Strategy and Performance 1,730 manage Council's reporting system and conduct performance reporting for the Quarterly Performance Report and the Annual Report provide external grant application support for significant project funding opportunities develop high quality partnerships with public and private sector organisations develop the business planning structure and templates and assist departments across Council to complete their Strategic Business Plans coordinate the submission and approval process for new budget requests for priority projects, new expenditure, capital works (new and upgrade).